Hooked on a Feeling

 I’m revealing my age when I recount “Hooked on a Feeling,” the 1969 hit by BJ Thomas.
 This song intimates the importance of an emotional connection.
 Emotionally connected customers buy more of your products and services, exhibit less price sensitivity, open up and talk more, and are more likely to recommend your dealer clients to their friends and family.
 Facts can help eventually get a customer to take action; however, that only happens after they have become emotionally attached to the product or what it will do for them.

-There are several reasons why the endeavor to emotionally connect with customers is a trait shared by the most successful companies and individuals.
+There are several reasons why the endeavor for an emotional connection with customers is a trait shared by the most successful companies and individuals.

 The attempt to outsmart customers, back them in a corner with facts or overwhelm them with ‘knowledge’ went out with eight-track tape players.
 (Anyone under 50 is excused from knowing what that is!)
 There are several reasons why the endeavor to emotionally connect with customers is a trait shared by the most successful companies and individuals.
 Let’s review just a few.